-11Unlike Maitra (2018), we do not explicitly model the matching of partners where the (equilibrium) probability of matching is determined by the number of agents of all types present in the economy.
-The assumption here that more durables (or higher observable wealth) leads to higher social standing which in turn leads to more wealth, is no more than an assumption of "wealth begets wealth" where the level of wealth is signalled by the observable consumption of durables by households.
+&lt;sup>12Unlike Maitra (2018), we do not explicitly model the matching of partners where the (equilibrium) probability of matching is determined by the number of agents of all types present in the economy.
+The assumption here, that more durables (or higher observable wealth) leads to higher social standing which in turn leads to more wealth, is no more than an assumption of "wealth begets wealth" where the level of wealth is signalled by the observable consumption of durables by house-holds.
+Thus, the model - though motivated by Indian socio-economic conditions - would generalize well to other societies also.